Skip to main content

 Prevent Funding to an Existing Bank Account

-To prevent funds from being sent to an existing account while the change request is being reviewed and approved, either as an optional feature for merchants to choose when submitted the bank change or as the default process for your software
+You can prevent funds from being sent to an existing account while the change request is being reviewed and approved, either as an optional feature for merchants to choose when submitting the bank change or as the default process for your software.

-Reasons that a Referrer or Facilitator may want to prevent funds from being disbursed to or withdrawn from a Merchant’s existing bank account include but are not limited to:
+Reasons that a Referrer might want to prevent funds from being disbursed to or withdrawn from a Merchant’s existing bank account include, but are not limited to, the following:

-• The Merchant’s bank account being closed by their bank due to reported fraudulent activity.
+• The Merchant’s bank account has been closed by their bank due to reported fraudulent activity.

-• The Merchant’s bank account was closed by the merchant prior to the change request being approved.
+• The Merchant’s bank account was closed by the merchant before the change request being approved.

 • The Merchant added incorrect bank account information by mistake that they do not want to use.